SystemsApproach/aether-onramp/README.md

 is checked into a Git repo, with a tool like Fleet automatically updating the deployment whenever it detects changes to the configuration checked into the repo.

+> Note: There is an intermediate step that could be included.
+First
+> use "fleet apply" locally, and then engage Fleet in the GitOps-style
+> via a remote GitHub repo.

 To see how this works, look at the `deploy.yaml` file included in the cloned
 directory: